dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: MĀORI REVIVAL AND LAND REFORM — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // Ka herea te arāwhata ki te waiata, kia whāngaihia e te whenua te tinana me te wairua. <br>
-// Ka noho mātou hei hanganga.
-Ka maumaharatia koe. <br>
+// Ka noho mātou hei whata hangahanga.
+Ka karangatia anō koe. <br>
 // We bind the plough to the song, that the land may nourish both body and spirit. <br>
 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>